daniel-citrus/Todo-List/README.md

     * [ ] Edit task
     * [ ] Delete task

-Todo items can be stored in one map

 See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).